kevopoulosk/Parametric-kernel-based-DMD-using-deep-learning/README.md

-In this work, a non-intrusive parametric surrogate model is presented, able to provide temporal predictions for systems characterized by high state dimension and nonlinear behavior.
+In this work, a non-intrusive parametric surrogate model is presented, able to provide temporal and parametric predictions for systems characterized by high state dimension and nonlinear behavior.
 In detail, a parametrization algorithm is developed to extend the kernel-based LANDO framework (Baddoo et al., [2022](https://royalsocietypublishing.org/doi/full/10.1098/rspa.2021.0830)) to a parametric format (pLANDO) using regression techniques.
 Additionally, an adaptive sampling technique based on deep ensemble